arabellas-craft/arabellas-craft.github.io/_posts/2025-12-28-sigil-making.md

 permalink: how-to-make-sigils-austin-osman-spare-method
 ---

-If you know what [sigils are](/chaos-magic-terms-explained) and you can [achieve gnosis](/gnosis-techniques-chaos-magic) the next step is to combine them.

 Sigils are chaos magic's most accessible technique, simple enough for a beginner, sophisticated enough you'll still use them years later.
-The process is straightforward: create a symbol representing your intention, charge it during altered state, then release and forget it.

 This article covers the classic Austin Osman Spare method (sometimes called the letter-reduction method) step-by-step.

-## The Mechanism
+## The Method in Three Steps

-Your conscious mind interferes with magical work in two ways.
-It criticizes ("I'll never get that job") and it fantasizes (daydreaming about ideal outcomes instead of focusing intention).
-Both behaviors dilute magical workings.

-Sigils bypass this interference.
-You encode your intention into an abstract symbol your conscious mind can't immediately decode.
-During [gnosis](/gnosis-techniques-chaos-magic), when your mental filters drop, you charge the symbol directly.
-The intention lands without commentary.

-Whether you frame this as subconscious programming or sending intentions into the universe, the process remains the same.
-Chaos magic [doesn't require you to choose between frameworks](/chaos-magic-belief-as-tool).
-Use the model that makes the technique work for you (or use both!).
+1. **Write a statement of intent** in the present tense.
+2. **Encode it into an abstract symbol** by stripping vowels and repeated letters, then arranging what's left into a design.
+3. **Charge the symbol in [gnosis](/gnosis-techniques-chaos-magic),** then release and forget it.

+If you know what [sigils are](/chaos-magic-terms-explained) and you can [achieve gnosis](/gnosis-techniques-chaos-magic), the next step is just combining them.
+The rest of this article walks each step in detail and answers the questions that come up most often.

 ## Creating Your Sigil with the Austin Osman Spare Method